daostack/DAOstack-Hackers-Kit/docs/stack/client/howToUseClient.md

 await proposal.vote(...).send()
 ```

-#### By providing staticState
+#### By providing static entity state

-To make the client usable without having subgraph service available, all Entities can also be created by providing the `staticState`.
+To make the client usable without having subgraph service available, all Entities can also be created by providing the 'static state'.
 This will provide the instance with enough information to send transactions without having to query the subgraph for additional information.

 Example
 ```